 By contrast, anxiety frequently involves extended emotional or cognitive burdens:

-Because these traits persist over time, they can disrupt work, relationships, and overall life satisfaction.
-Recognizing the difference between periodic waves of panic and steady anxiousness is pivotal for choosing how to manage or reduce them.
+Because these traits persist over time, they can disrupt work, relationships, and overall quality of life.
+Knowing the difference between periodic waves of panic and steady anxiousness is key.
+It helps you choose how to manage or reduce them.

 Identifying Key Differences

-Panic attacks surface rapidly and culminate in a short-lived but potent experience of severe fear.
-Anxiety intensifies gradually in response to specific or ongoing stressors, spanning extended periods.
-While the phrase “anxiety attack” may not carry official diagnostic status, the experience of intense stress spikes is very real.
+Panic attacks surface fast and peak in a short-lived but powerful burst of severe fear.
+Anxiety, on the other hand, builds slowly in response to specific or ongoing stressors.
+It can stretch over long periods.
+While the phrase “anxiety attack” does not carry official diagnostic status, the experience of intense stress spikes is very real.

 Triggers and Causes